 Typically, the surgeon removes the first post-op dressing when they round the next day or whenever they deem appropriate.
 Chances are if there is drainage they’ll only want you to reinforce the dressing, not tear it down and place a new one.
 Just assume this unless told otherwise.

-Nursing Priorities For Post-Op Patients
+Final Thoughts on Nursing Priorities For Post-Op Patients